Policy and Procedure #320.0, Homework

 3.1 The Director of Education shall:

-1. allocate staff and resources to support the Homework procedure.
+1. allocate staff and resources to support the Homework procedure; and

 3.2 Support the implementation of the Homework procedure.
 Coordinating Superintendents of Education and Superintendents of Education shall: